codenameyau/dotfiles/reference/bash-sheet.md

 If you're new to bash, don't fully understand what commands and exit codes are or want some details, explanation and/or examples on testing commands, strings or files, go read [[BashGuide/TestsAndConditionals|the BashGuide's section on Tests and Conditionals]].

 == Exit Codes ==
-An ''Exit Code'' or ''Exit Status'' is an unsigned 8-bit integer returned by a command that indicates how its execution went.
-It is agreed that an ''Exit Code'' of `0` indicates the command was successful at what it was supposed to do.
-Any other ''Exit Code'' indicates that something went wrong.
-Applications can choose for themselves what number indicates what went wrong; so refer to the manual of the application to find out what the application's ''Exit Code'' means.
+An "Exit Code" or "Exit Status" is an unsigned 8-bit integer returned by a command that indicates how its execution went.
+It is agreed that an "Exit Code" of `0` indicates the command was successful at what it was supposed to do.
+Any other "Exit Code" indicates that something went wrong.
+Applications can choose for themselves what number indicates what went wrong; so refer to the manual of the application to find out what the application's "Exit Code" means.

 === Testing The Exit Code ===
- * `if` ''[command list]''`; then` ''[command list]''`; elif` ''[command list]''`; then` ''[command list]''`; else` ''[command list]''`; fi`
+ * `if` "[command list]"`; then` "[command list]"`; elif` "[command list]"`; then` "[command list]"`; else` "[command list]"`; fi`
-  . **The `if` command tests whether the last command in the first ''command list'' had an exit code of `0`**. <<BR>>If so, it executes the ''command list'' that follows the `then`.
+  . **The `if` command tests whether the last command in the first "command list" had an exit code of `0`**. <<BR>>If so, it executes the "command list" that follows the `then`.
 If not, the next `elif` is tried in the same manner.
-If no `elif`s are present, the ''command list'' following `else` is executed, unless there is no `else` statement.
+If no `elif`s are present, the "command list" following `else` is executed, unless there is no `else` statement.
 To summarize, `if` executes a list of *command*s.
 It tests the exit code.
 On success, the `then` commands are executed.  `elif` and `else` parts are optional.
 The `fi` part ends the entire `if` block (don't forget it!).
- * `while` ''[command list]'', and `until` ''[command list]'' . **Execute the next iteration depending on the exit code of the last command in the ''command list**''.  <<BR>>We've discussed these before, but it's worth repeating them in this section, as they actually do the same thing as the `if` statement; except that they execute a loop for as long as the tested exit code is respectively `0` or `non-0`.
+ * `while` "[command list]", and `until` "[command list]" . **Execute the next iteration depending on the exit code of the last command in the "command list**".  <<BR>>We've discussed these before, but it's worth repeating them in this section, as they actually do the same thing as the `if` statement; except that they execute a loop for as long as the tested exit code is respectively `0` or `non-0`.

 == Patterns ==
-Bash knows two types of patterns.  ''Glob Patterns'' is the most important, most used and best readable one.
-Later versions of Bash also support the ''"trendy"'' ''Regular Expressions''.
+Bash knows two types of patterns.
+"Glob Patterns" is the most important, most used and best readable one.
+Later versions of Bash also support the ""trendy"" "Regular Expressions".
 However, it is ill-advised to use regular expressions in scripts unless you have absolutely no other choice or the advantages of using them are far greater than when using globs.
 Generally speaking, if you need a regular expression, you'll be using `awk(1)`, `sed(1)`, or `grep(1)` instead of Bash.

 If you're new to bash or want some details, explanation and/or examples on pattern matching, go read [[BashGuide/Patterns|the BashGuide's section on Patterns]].